Epilepsy and alcohol - an introduction

 • Seizures caused by alcohol

-Alcohol can cause your brain to become more excitable.
-This means that some people who do not actually have epilepsy may also experience seizures when drinking.
-This is especially true for people who often drink heavily.
+Withdrawing (stopping drinking) from alcohol causes people’s brains to become more excitable.
+This means that some people who do not actually have epilepsy may also experience seizures when they stop drinking.
+This is especially true for alcoholics or people who often drink heavily.

 Epilepsy and alcohol - is it ever safe?